Aagam-Sancheti/1st-year-B.tech-CSE/README.md

+# The learning Journey

-This Repository contains all the code which I've practiced and gone through while learning and doing assignments
+This Repository contains all the code which I've learnt, experimented, and implemented in my First year of Computer Science